BDC Hamburger Icon

 Call Queues

-Call queues began as a core call center feature but now come with many upper-tier VoIP plans as well, including Ooma Pro Plus.
-These are ideal for managing high call volumes.
-Each account can have 15 queues, each holding up to 25 calls at a time.
+Call queues began as a core call center feature, but they now come with many upper-tier VoIP plans as well, including Ooma Pro Plus.
+They’re ideal for managing high call volumes.
+Each account can have 15 queues that hold up to 25 calls at a time.
 The virtual receptionist greets callers and default or custom music plays while they wait.

 We found the Ooma call queue’s live statistics especially helpful for business owners and managers.
 They display average and maximum wait times, the number of calls in the queue and staff availability.